jweinst1/the-oblivion-language/automaton.md

 ####Alphabets

 An alphabet, is some finite set of *symbols*.
 These symbols, can be concatenated into words, usually called strings in most languages.
+These symbols, unique from one another, can be combined into strings through some set of rules.
+The set of all possible strings from some alphabet is called a *formal language*, or language for short.
+The rules from which strings are constructed from an alphabet is called a *grammar*.